 By contacting them before your plane has left, there’s a decent probability that you’ll be able to change to a different flight that day.
 Beware, however, that change fees are steep.
 Politely ask if the fee can be waived or reduced, as many gate agents do have that power.

-If you’re more than two hours late, you’re probably out of luck and getting a new ticket is next up on your agenda.
+If you arrive after check-in closes you’re probably out of luck and getting a new ticket is next up on your agenda.
 If you’re on the first part of your itinerary, you can’t just buy a one-way ticket rather than paying an expensive change fee.
 This will usually cancel your whole itinerary.
 Your best bet is to pay the change fee.
 However, if you’re on your return flight home and your bags are already ahead of you, getting a cheap one-way ticket is a great solution.
 Go for it!

 The most important thing is not to beat yourself up about missing a flight.
 It happens to even the most punctual, seasoned traveler.
 Going with the flow, being flexible and being kind even when you’re stressed out is part of travel and part of life.
 Take a deep breath and ask for help.
 You’ll get where you want to go.